Common Questions and Troubleshooting

 5. Bad Content is Slipping Through

-We work to be as effective as possible in our detection.
-Sometimes we miss things.
-You can help improve our engines by reporting those misses.
+We work to be as effective as possible in our detection, but sometimes we might miss things.
+You can help improve our engines by reporting those errors.
 We gladly accept all feedback.
 Please send the information to firstname.lastname@example.org.